 2. Stimulate your scalp

-A great way to increase the blood flow to your hair follicles is by stimulating your scalp.
-Gentle finger massages or “brushing” your scalp with a dreadlock pick for 5 to 10 minutes every day will encourage hair growth and stronger hair follicles.
+Massaging or brushing your scalp with a dreadlock pick for 5 to 10 minutes every day will boost blood flow and encourage hair growth and stronger hair follicles.

-3. Nurture your hair
+3. Nurture and take proper care of your hair

-Excessive maintenance can also hinder the growth process.
-Allow your dreads the time they need to take their shape.
-Force tightening them constantly, especially at the roots, can cause permanent hair loss.
-Give your hair and scalp a break between re-twists.
-The consensus here is to wait about 6 weeks.
 Also, don’t tighten your hair too much when you style it.
 Constant tugging and pulling can weaken your roots.
 As your dreads get longer, they’ll get heavier so you want to be doing whatever you can to maximize your hair’s strength in preparation for longer hair.

 4. Relax and sleep

 You need a minimum of 7 hours of sleep each night to allow your body the chance to repair itself.
-(It would be ideal if you could get 9 hours of sleep, but ‘ain’t nobody got time for that’ in this day and age!)

 Stress, as mentioned earlier, can slow down your hair growth dramatically or cause it to stop growing altogether.
-Take some time to take care of yourself and reduce your stress through exercise or calming breathing practices.

 I hope these tips help and encourage you wherever you are in your journey.
 Don’t be upset if your locs aren’t as long as you want them to be yet.